 4. Implementing Color Variations for the Same Design Is Simple

 Because stencils can be reused, they also offer the option of making color variations to the same design.
 This is not the only color-related benefit that stencils offer.
-Stencils also offer the opportunity to create multi-color designs through multi-layer stencils.
-This means that you, as a user, are not limited to one-color designs and can bring in as many colors as you’d like through multiple layers.
+Stencils also provide an opportunity to create multi-color designs through the use of multi-layer stencils.
+This means that, as a user, you are not limited to one-color designs and can incorporate as many colors as you’d like through multiple layers.

 5. Reduces the Cost of Making a Design More Appealing

-Stencils are not only easy to use, but they are cost and time efficient.
+Stencils are not only easy to use, but they are also cost and time-efficient.
 Stencils can be reused, and colors can be tweaked to a design by simply applying new colored paint to the stencil.
 Changing your brand or design can be done by simply cutting the new design into a stencil.
-Furthermore, it is easy to patch up your design if the design fades over time.
-This can be done by reapplying the stencil and matching it to the faded design before reapplying the color.
+Furthermore, it is easy to update your design if it fades over time.
+This can be achieved by reapplying the stencil and aligning it with the faded design before reapplying the color.

 Laser-cut stencils are very easy to use.
 After the stencil has been cut, it is ready for use.
 Simply cover the surface you want to apply the artwork to with the stencil and then apply the paint to the gaps in the stencil.
-Be careful not to move the stencil when you apply the paint or to get paint underneath the stencil.
+Be careful not to move the stencil when applying the paint or to get paint underneath it.
 Also, be sure to allow the leftover paint on the stencil sufficient time to dry before applying the stencil to another surface.

-Stencils are popular in the home decor, packaging, and crafts industries due to their favorable characteristics like easy application, consistency, and reproducibility.
+Stencils are popular in the home decor, packaging, and crafts industries due to their favorable characteristics, such as easy application, consistency, and reproducibility.
 They are also affordable and deliver aesthetic results.

 To learn more, see our guide on What is Laser Cutting Used For.